sergiocallau/ManuscriptSBT/README.md

-# ManuscriptSBT
+# Bayesian Active Learning with Gaussian Process Emulator Matlab Scripts

-The current repository contains the data used to carried out a Stochastic Calibration of a 3D Hydrodynamic Reservoir model.
+This repository contains the data for carrying out a Stochastic Calibration of a 3D Hydrodynamic Reservoir model with Delft3D-FLOW.

 The repository contains two folders:
-- Model_Input: files ploaded to the hydrodamic model.
+- `Model_Input`: files ploaded to the hydrodamic model.
-- Matlab_Scripts: scripts used to process the model outputs.
+- `Matlab_Scripts`: scripts used to process the model outputs.

-The model Matlab_Scripts has two folders, BAL-GPE_Matlab_Toolbox and SBTSurrogateDomain.
-The first contains all the scripts applied to perform the stochastic calibration of the hydrodynamic model.
-The second folder has the scripts used to assess the calibration results in all the reservoir's domain.
-Furthermore, MATLAB_Scripts folder also presents the files "SurrogateDomainAnalysis_Manuscipt.m" and "Visualization_Manuscript.m", both scripts used to developed the manuscript figures.
+The `Matlab_Scripts` folder has two subfolders, notably, `BAL-GPE_Matlab_Toolbox` and `SBTSurrogateDomain`.
+The first subfolder contains all scripts to perform a stochastic calibration of the hydrodynamic model.
+The second subfolder contains scripts to assess calibration results in the reservoir domain.
+Furthermore,  the `MATLAB_Scripts` folder also provies the Matlab scripts `SurrogateDomainAnalysis_Manuscipt.m` and `Visualization_Manuscript.m`.
+Both scripts serve for producing figures shown in the manuscript that makes use of the here provided files (LINK TO BE SET AFTER PUBLICATION).